-When Mount St. Helens erupted over a decade ago, scientist and environmentalists both proclaimed that it would be dead zone for at least a hundred years.
-Some one forgot to tell that to the deer and bear that popular the area as well as the trees that are growing and the new grass that have sprouted since that catastrophe.
+When Mount St. Helens erupted over two decades ago, scientist and environmentalists both proclaimed that it would be dead zone for at least a hundred years.
+Some one forgot to tell that to the deer and bear that popular the area as well as the trees that are growing and the new grasses that have sprouted since that catastrophe.

 Let us all save some green this fire season.

 First, be careful with fire.
 Second, firefighters should protect homes and businesses first.
 Lastly, let wildfires burn wild.